 Matters improved significantly in the Mendelssohn work – but then, the cello has a more adventurous, independent part to deliver.
 Most pianists find it hard to resist the temptation to turn this work into a concerto, the writing is so rich and flattering.
 Rowe gave space to her colleagues, especially in the melting string-duet work of the second movement.
 Both outer Allegro segments might have gained in clarity by less use of the sustaining pedal at moments like the quickly descending arpeggios from bar 142 onwards (and later from bar 307).

 Still, while the work’s central pages worked well enough, particularly Rowe’s lightly chattering output in the Scherzo, the finale underlined a lack of presence from He’s cello.
 The notes were all there and eloquently phrased but you had to strain to hear them, except in exposed moments like the opening sentence.
-But at a fortissimo burst, as in bar 49 where everyone breaks into a broad theme in an elliptical E flat Major, He’s contribution sounded recessed.
+Further, at a fortissimo burst, as in bar 49 where everyone breaks into a broad theme in an elliptical E flat Major, He’s contribution sounded recessed.
 Still, the musicians gave a fine account of the two places where Mendelssohn inserts his version of the Vor deinen Thron chorale: moments that I still can’t fathom in terms of structural relevance but which always rouse responsive shivers.